 Best performing arts camps

-With a strong emphasis on letting older kids and teenagers’ inner voices ring out proudly, the intensive two-week summer program brings young musicians together to write, play and record their own songs befitting their unique experiences, taste in music and talent.
-The campers form two bands—they practice with one in the morning and the other in the afternoon—and each band collaborates with the help of musicians and recording technicians to write two polished songs that are recorded in the camp’s professional studio.
-Campers go home with a CD of the songs they created... after performing at a major NYC venue!
+With a strong emphasis on letting kids' inner voices ring out proudly, the intensive two-week summer program brings young musicians together to write, play and record their own songs.
+The campers form bands and collaborate with the help of musicians and recording technicians.
+Kids will go home with a CD of the songs they created... after performing at a major NYC venue!
 Ages 10–16.

-Kids who love being on stage will thrive at this exciting theater, where they'll partake in programs like Musical Theater and Movie Musicals.
-During those two-week programs, they'll learn and perform an original music review featuring amazing songs from kid-friendly broadway musicals and movies.
-Look out for their Hamilton-inspired summer program Hamil-tunes, in which kiddos write original scripts and create music and choreography.
-There's also a Minecraft-themed program called Musicalcraft, where kids use their imaginations to build stories, create new worlds and write original scripts and songs to act out in an end-of-program show for family and friends.
-Camps are held at various locations—see website for details.
-Ages 6–12.
+Kids who love being on stage will thrive at this exciting theater.
+During the two-week programs, kids will learn and perform an original music review featuring amazing songs from kid-friendly Broadway musicals and movies.
+Look out for the Hamilton-inspired summer program, a surefire hit.
+Camps are held at various locations.
+Ages 5–12.

-Brooklyn Acting Lab’s young actors’ program teaches kids (going into the first, second or third grade) the skills needed to put on their own show.
+Brooklyn Acting Lab’s young actors’ program teaches kids the skills needed to put on their own show.
 In addition to acting exercises that include improvisation, singing and dancing, campers also try their hands at playwriting and crafting props and sets.
 1012 8th Ave, Brooklyn (718.238.8383, brooklynactinglab.org) 330 Smith St, Brooklyn (718-238-8383, brooklynactinglab.org).
 Ages 5–9.

-Little ones can let their imaginations run away with them during this summer arts camp, encouraging city kids to weave their own original fairytale.
-After getting inspired by the week's featured tale through storytelling, music and movement, they'll have time to craft props, costumes and sets.
-Mom and Dad will love taking in the whimsical production at week's end.
+Little ones will let their imaginations run wild during this summer arts camp that encourages city kids to create their own original fairytale.
+After being inspired by the week's featured story—showcased through music, movement and storytelling— campers will have time to craft props, costumes and sets.
+Mom and dad will love taking in the whimsical production at week's end.
 Ages 3–5.

 Little stars, step right up!
-In this acting camp, young creatives attend classes like Acting for Film, How to Deliver Commercial Copy, Cold Readings, Scene Study, Audition Strategy, Monologue Preparation and Industry Coaching for Representation.
+In this acting camp, young creatives attend classes such as Acting for Film, How to Deliver Commercial Copy, Cold Readings, Scene Study, Audition Strategy, Monologue Preparation and Industry Coaching for Representation.
 Each week finishes with a showcase with an actual kids agent and manager.
 How cool is that?
-Age groups: 7 to 9, 10 to 14.
+Ages 6–14.

-Whether your child’s creativity and talents are focused in one area of the arts or their passion for performing, creating and imagining cannot be contained, Usdan allows each camper to curate a program that is right for them.
-From a variety of classes in music, dance, theater, creative writing and visual arts, children choose a two- period major, a one-period elective and a recreational activity to fill their days at the beautiful Wheatley Heights, New York, campus (daily buses run from four of the five boroughs).
-Performing-arts–related classes appeal to both traditionalists and contemporary performers, with options that include ballet or hip-hop for dancers; musical theater and game-heavy actor’s craft for thespians; and classes that focus on specific instruments as well as jazz ensemble, orchestra and choral singing for the musically inclined.
+Whether your kids' creativity is focused in one area of the arts or if their passion for performing, creating and imagining cannot be contained, Usdan allows campers to curate a program that is right for them.
+From a variety of classes in music, dance, theater, creative writing and visual arts, children choose a major and minor to fill their days at the beautiful Wheatley Heights campus.
+Classes appeal to both traditionalists and contemporary performers, with options that include ballet or hip-hop for dancers or musical theater and game-heavy actor’s craft for thespians.
 For kids who want to work with their hands, classes in metalworking, archery, organic gardening and LEGO design keep their bodies and minds occupied.
-Each session culminates in a showcase of the campers’ growth.
-Ages 4–18.
+Ages 7–18.